WWEG

-WWEG (106.9 FM, "106.9 The Eagle") is a commercial FM radio station licensed to serve Myersville, Maryland.
+WWEG (106.9 FM, "106.9 The Eagle") is a commercial American radio station licensed to serve Myersville, Maryland.
 The station is owned by Manning Broadcasting, Inc. and broadcasts a classic hits format.

 The station's broadcast tower is located west of Myersville at (39°29′57.4″N 77°36′40.9″W).
 The station's service contour covers portions of the "Four-State Region" of western Maryland, South Central Pennsylvania, eastern West Virginia and northern Virginia.

+HD Radio

-WWEG uses HD Radio and broadcasts an adult contemporary format on its HD2 subchannel, branded as "102.1 More FM", which is simulcast on translator W271BV in Hagerstown, Maryland.
+WWEG uses HD Radio and broadcasts a soft oldies format on its HD2 subchannel, branded as "Fred FM", which is simulcast on translators W232DG in Frederick, Maryland and W271BV in Hagerstown, Maryland.
 The station also broadcasts a classic country format on its HD3 subchannel, branded as "93.5 & 100.5 Max Country", which is simulcast on translators W228AM in Frederick, Maryland, and W263CR in Halfway, Maryland.
 The HD4 subchannel is a simulcast of talk formatted WARK AM.

+On May 12, 2025, WWEG's HD2 subchannel changed their format from contemporary Christian to soft oldies, branded as "Fred FM".